How well do you know your ideal customer? I mean, really know your ideal customer?

-- Web experience, usage location, device (desktop, tablet, mobile), usage frequency, social media sites, favourite sites in and out of the category
+- Web experience, device (desktop, tablet, mobile), usage location, usage frequency, social media sites, favourite sites within and outside of the category

-- The goals and tasks they are attempting to complete using the site
+- The goals of their visit and tasks they are attempting to complete using the site

-In many cases, an Avatar will be a one to two page document including a photo that includes the above and a few fictional details to make the avatar a realistic character (not too much fiction though, you want to use as much real data as possible when creating your avatars)
+A Customer Avatar will be a one-to-two-page document including a photo.
+It will also include the above information, plus a few fictional details to make the Avatar realistic.
+Don’t use too much fiction though – you want to use as much real data as possible when creating your Avatars.